-the home row modifiers with Shift and Symbol Layer variations, latency issues aside, confirmed one thing: thumbs shift and switch layers with the least effort and pour moi, at least, feel more natural doing so.
+layouts with home row modifiers, latency issues aside, confirmed one thing: thumbs shift and switch layers with the least effort and pour moi, at least, feel more natural doing so.
 Thumbs just want to do it all, once your hands get a taste of their inherent strength and under utilization.

 Moving all the layer switching back to the thumb row now relegates home row modifiers to constructing modifier chords and restores the thumb Shift layer..

 home row shifting can still be performed when convenient and is even used for the Tilde and Grave characters but capitalization generally flows more smoothly with thumb shifting, leaving the fingers for alphas only..

 the remaining two thumb keys raise the programming Regex symbol pair layers which the previous Symbol/Navigation Layer is now merged with—its symbol set being redundant..

 with convenient mouse movement, scrolling and mouse button overlay..

 with the single thumb keys now all assigned, the Numeric Keypad Layer is raised by the Esc-Space chord with the left thumb a la steno..

 For extended numeric entry, only the Esc or Space key need be kept down once the layer is raised.
 Enabling the layer with the index finger and thumb, then sustaining the thumb down position, easily accomplishes this—and leaves the hand in an optimal position for left hand hexadecimal character entry.

 common application and X11 terminal shortcuts, string macros..